Lorena591/EMI-Experimental-Temperature-Variations/README.md

 Data are available for non-commercial research under the following terms: (i) the GMSINT Laboratory and UNESP/Ilha Solteira should be recognized as the source of the data; (ii) publications should include references pertinent to the publications of GMSINT members; (iii) it is necessary to cite this benchmark.

-To learn more about the reserach group GMSINT: https://bit.ly/3RSReVl
+To learn more about the reserach group GMSINT: https://bit.ly/3RSReVl or https://www.youtube.com/@GMsint

 To download the dataset (experimental signals) of the benchmark, please fill the form: https://bit.ly/3VINLtA